Skip to main content

 InspectionReason for failure

-Check roof mounted “Taxi” sign (doesn’t apply to P-H vehicles)Absent.
+Check roof mounted “Taxi” sign (doesn’t apply to Private Hire vehicles)Not displayed.
 Insecure.
 Fails to illuminate.
-Lettering missing / illegible
+Lettering missing / illegible.

-Check front and rear “Taxi” plate (Rear only for P-H vehicles)Not displayed.
+Check front and rear “Taxi” plate (Rear only for Private Hire vehicles)Not displayed.
 Different.
-Not secure (plates must be secured to the bodywork, not in front or rear window).
-Taxi / P.H. stickers incorrectly positioned
+Not secure.
+Taxi / P.H. stickers incorrectly positioned.

 Doors, windows and visibility